zyph-parth/re2nfa/README.md

 - Simulate candidate strings against the minimized DFA
 - View execution traces for acceptance and rejection paths
 - Explore the theory pipeline directly in the app
-- Production-ready build output for deployment on platforms like Vercel

 ## Supported Regex Syntax